jd-develop/nougaro/CONTRIBUTING.md

 Please report unacceptable behavior by [mail](mailto:jd-develop@laposte.net).

 ## What should I know before I get started?
-Nougaro is a high-level non-yet-object-oriented programming language interpreted in Python.
+Nougaro is a high-level object-oriented programming language interpreted in Python.
 To understand my code, you can first read [this file](how_it_works.md), then read the comments of the code files.

 ## How can I contribute?